Areppa/windows-deployment/README.md

 # Windows Deployment Script

-This deployment script is designed to be run with new windows install to install all the necessary apps and change settings (settings coming soon).
+This deployment script is designed to be run with new windows install to install all the necessary apps and change settings.

 # Before running!